Mesa/Boogie: Name

 Mesa/Boogie began with a practical joke when Smith was commissioned to secretly convert the 20-watt Fender Princeton of a local guitarist into a significantly louder 100-watt amp without altering its appearance.
 He accomplished this by replacing the amplifier section with that of a Fender Bassman and replacing the 10-inch speaker with a 12-inch speaker.
 To ensure the joke would work, Smith asked Carlos Santana, a customer at Prune Music, to demo the amp.
 Despite initial skepticism at the sight of the seemingly stock amplifier, Santana played it and was impressed, exclaiming, "Man, that amp really boogies!"

-The "Mesa" name came about through Smith's other job, rebuilding Mercedes engines.
-Smith decided to set up Mesa Engineering so he could purchase wholesale parts for amps and engines.
-He needed an official sounding name through which to buy Mercedes parts and building supplies, and chose Mesa Engineering.
+In addition to the amp repair business, Smith supplemented his income by building concrete foundations for summer houses and rebuilding Mercedes-Benz automobile engines.
+Smith made up Mesa Engineering, an official-sounding name, as the umbrella company for these efforts: purchasing concrete by the truckload for house projects, as well as wholesale parts for amps and engines.

 The 1970s and the Princeton Boogie

 If hot-rodding Fenders was the first breakthrough, the second was developing an extra gain stage for the guitar input.
 Smith was building a preamplifier for Lee Michaels, who needed a pre-amp to drive his new Crown DC-300 power amplifiers.
 Smith added an extra tube gain stage to the preamp, with three variable gain controls at different points in the circuit, in what is now called a "cascaded" design.
 The amount of gain produced surprised both men, and Smith combined the cascaded design with the small form factor of the Fender Princeton, creating the first high-gain amp, the "Princeton Boogie."
 Released in 1972, the Boogies solved the issue of amps not having enough gain to sustain notes at volumes suitable for smaller venues.
-An early customer, Santana took a snakeskin-covered model to a jam session with Bob Dylan and The Rolling Stones at Madison Square Garden.
+An early customer, Santana took a snakeskin-covered model to a jam session with Bob Dylan and the Rolling Stones at Madison Square Garden.
 Joining the Stones onstage for an encore of "Sympathy for the Devil," Santana's guitar tone turned the band into fans of the brand, and the Stones' next tour exclusively featured Boogie amps.
 As the demand for his amps grew, Smith decided to move his workshop out of the Prune Music storefront to get away from the distractions of the store having become a busy local hangout.
 He relocated to what was formerly a plywood dog kennel, then, eventually, to his home.

 Smith produced a number of custom variations of the Boogie through the late 1970s, with options including reverb, a five-band graphic EQ, various speakers (most often Altec or Electro-Voice), koa wood jointed cabinets, and wicker grills.
-Upon the 1978 release of the Boogie's successor - the "Mark II" - the Boogie was renamed the Mark I. Smith ultimately produced over 3000 amps out of his home workshop in the 1970s.
+Upon the 1978 release of the Boogie's successor—the "Mark II"—the Boogie was renamed the Mark I. Smith ultimately produced over 3,000 amps out of his home workshop in the 1970s.